teach-afp/www/input/lecture8.md

   So far, we obtained functions `st1` and `st2` which produce, when given an state, a monadic computation in the next layer of the stack (i.e., a reader monadic computation).
-In other words, to run `st1` and `st2`, and therefore going deeper into the monad stack, it is necessary to provide an state.
+In other words, to run `st1` and `st2`, and therefore going deeper into the monad stack, it is necessary to provide a state.
 Since we have none in scope, we need to *break* the abstraction of the `MyStateT` monad transformer in order to introduce a binding for the state.